RenderKit/ospray/doc/api.md

 The [path tracer] offers a metallic paint material, consisting of a base coat with optional flakes and a clear coat.
-To create a MetallicPaint material pass the type string "`MetallicPaint`" to `ospNewMaterial2`.
+To create a MetallicPaint material pass the type string "`MetallicPaint`" to `ospNewMaterial`.
 Its parameters are listed in the table below.

   Type   Name            Default  Description